 Cloud Application Manager organization administrator access.

-For each line item, you will see to which provider name, provider alias, and account or subscription ID to which it is associated.
+For each line item, you will see to which provider name, provider alias, and account or subscription ID to which charges are associated.
 This line item equates to lines items you would see on your CenturyLink invoice.

-You may select a line item and it will provide detail into all the services, by region, that contributed charges to that line item.
+Service and Region Details: You may select a line item drop-down and it will provide detail into all the services, by region, that contributed charges to that line item, according to Centurylink's consolidated billing policy.

 Inter-Customer Adjustments: Details of how CenturyLink safeguards customer accounts so they are billed fairly is also represented.
 If a Reserved Instance is purchased in one account and assigned by Amazon Web Services to a different account, CenturyLink will perform inter-customer adjustments.
 The RI-purchasing account will be credited and the RI-consuming account will be debited.